Guanosine-triphosphate guanylyltransferase

-Hence, this enzyme has one substrate, GTP, and two products, diphosphate and P1,P4-bis(5'-guanosyl) tetraphosphate.
+The enzyme characterised from brine shrimp combines two molecules of guanosine triphosphate to give P(1),P(4)-bis(5'-guanosyl) tetraphosphate, with pyrophosphate (PP_{i}) as a byproduct.

-This enzyme belongs to the family of transferases, specifically those transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
+This enzyme is a transferases, specifically one transferring phosphorus-containing nucleotide groups (nucleotidyltransferases).
 The systematic name of this enzyme class is GTP:GTP guanylyltransferase.
 Other names in common use include diguanosine tetraphosphate synthetase, GTP-GTP guanylyltransferase, Gp4G synthetase, and guanosine triphosphate-guanose triphosphate guanylyltransferase.